plone/training/docs/mastering-plone/dexterity_reference.md

 List,
 List with checkboxes,
 List with Select2 widget,
-List with values from named vocabulary but open to additions, Tuple,
+List with values from a named vocabulary but open to additions, Tuple,
 Set,
 Set with checkboxes